IBM/fablet/README.md

 ## Web project
 Under folder `./web`.
 It is developed in Javascript with React.

+* Debug environment
+  Please open `./web/src/common/env.js`, and then change const variable `DEBUG` to `true` in development.

 * Run in development
   ```
   yarn start